tomwolfe/metamorphic-core/README.md

 ---

-## 🔄 Automated Workflow (Post-Phase 1.7)
+## 🔄 Automated Workflow (Post-Phase 1.8)
 The primary way to run the automated development workflow is now using the `dev_run.py` helper script.
-This script handles restarting the necessary Docker services (like `metamorphic-core`) and then calling the main CLI entry point to initiate the autonomous loop.
+This script handles restarting the necessary Docker services (like `metamorphic-core`) and then calling the main CLI entry point to initiate the autonomous loop. **With the completion of Phase 1.8, the autonomous loop is significantly more robust, capable of pre-write validation, step-level retries, post-write test execution, and advanced remediation based on learning from past failures.**

 1.  **Ensure the API server is running:** While `dev_run.py` attempts to restart the `metamorphic-core` service, it's good practice to ensure Docker is running and the service is available.
 2.  **Prepare `ROADMAP.json`**: Ensure your `ROADMAP.json` file is correctly formatted and contains at least one task with the status `"Not Started"`.
 The Driver will automatically select the first such task it finds.